UNSDSN-Youth/sdg-zone/content/sector/sdg-for-uni.md

 ---
-title: "How can universities contribute to the SDGs?"
+title: "How can universities contribute to SDGs?"
 date: 2018-03-14T16:00:29+11:00
 draft: false
 ---